Shanxi: Industrial zones

 Established in 1991, Taiyuan Hi-Tech Industrial Development Zone is the only state-level high-tech development zone in Shanxi, with total area of 24 km2.
 It is close to Taiyuan Wusu Airport and Highway G208.
 The nearest port is Tianjin.

+Tourism

+Tourism contributes approximately 4% of Shanxi's GDP.
+There are 3 UNESCO World Cultural Heritage sites in the province, namely The Ancient City of Pingyao (including Shuanglin Temple and Zhenguo Temple), Yungang Grottoes and Mount Wutai.
+Some of the notable sites are listed below.